-Physicians diagnose Gaucher disease (pronounced go-SHAY) with a standard blood test called a beta-glucosidase leukocyte (BGL) test available at a hospital or doctor’s office.
-Genetic screening identifies carriers, people who do not have the disease but can pass the Gaucher gene to their children.
+Physicians diagnose Gaucher disease (pronounced go-SHAY) with a standard blood test called a beta-glucosidase leukocyte (BGL) test available through major laboratories, i.e. Counsyl, Labcorp or Quest Diagnostics, as well as a hospital or doctor’s office.
+While some people can have Gaucher disease, there are other people who can be CARRIERS of the disease – people who do not have the disease but can pass the Gaucher gene to their children.
+Genetic screening can identify carriers.

 While Gaucher disease can affect a person of any ethnic background, the disorder is especially common among Jews of Ashkenazi (Eastern European) descent.
 Approximately 1 in 450 are born with Gaucher disease, with up to 1 in 10 being carriers.
 Testing for Gaucher disease is especially important for this group.